Loricko9/42cursus/05-CPP_Module_05-09/README.md

 ## The goal

-The first serie of CPP exercise to discover object-oriented programming with the concept of polymorphism, template & cast.
+The Second serie of CPP exercise to discover object-oriented programming with the concept of polymorphism, template & cast.

 ## Execution